How much does it cost to build an app in 2026?

 No-code/low-code platforms: a real alternative?

-- Prototypes and internal tools: No-code is an excellent choice.
-It’s fast, affordable, and gets the job done.
+- Prototypes and internal tools: no-code is an excellent choice.
+Fast, affordable, gets the job done.

-- Public-facing, scalable applications: In most cases, no-code limitations surface quickly - in performance, custom logic, integrations, and scalability.
+- Public-facing, scalable applications: no-code limitations surface quickly in performance, custom logic, integrations, and scalability.

 The super app trend

-Following the model popularized in Asian markets, more companies are exploring “super app” concepts where a single application bundles multiple services.
-This approach carries higher initial costs (typically at the top of the complex tier), but can reduce per-user costs in the long run.
+Following the model popularized in Asian markets, more companies are exploring super app concepts where a single application bundles multiple services.
+Higher initial cost (top of the complex tier), but lower per-user costs in the long run.

-How much does a simple app cost to build?
+How much does it cost to build a simple app?

 A simple app typically costs between €5,000 and €12,500.
-This includes a cross-platform application (iOS + Android), basic design, and backend integration.
+That includes a cross-platform application for iOS and Android, basic design, and backend integration.
+Typical development time is 4-8 weeks.
+Use cases: informational apps, simple calculators, static content with light interaction, one or two API integrations.

 How long does it take to build an app?